Subscribe to Flock Talk

 The best way to listen to Flock Talk is by subscribing in your podcast app of choice.
 We're listed in Apple Podcasts, Google Podcasts, and Spotify.
 You can also stream or download each episode right here on our website by using the built-in player.
 However, we recommend getting a podcast app and using one of the buttons below to subscribe.

-All about FERPA
+All About FERPA

 MEET YOUR HOST